kaspijan/Dump/Python/Deep learning/LAB2/README.md

-Exercise 2 (https://dlunizg.github.io/lab2/).
+Exercise 2 - Convolution Network (https://dlunizg.github.io/lab2/).
 Parts of the code were given before-hand as aid in doing the assignment.